raspberrypi/documentation/remote-access/ssh/README.md

 Note you only have access to the command line, not the full desktop environment.
 For full remote desktop see [VNC](../vnc/README.md).

-Firstly, you must enable the SSH Server on your Raspberry Pi.
+You can enable or disable the SSH Server on your Raspberry Pi (it is enabled by default).
 This is done using [raspi-config](../../configuration/raspi-config.md):

 Enter `sudo raspi-config` in the Terminal, then navigate to `ssh`, hit `Enter` and select `Enable or disable ssh server`.